 The final travel costs will be different for every family but the process to get to that number is the same.
 Outlined below is the process we went through to prepare our budget for 12 months away.

 Do your research

 I wanted to understand the likely cost before we set off on our adventure however I found it difficult to find detailed budget information for long term family travel.
 While I found quite a few sites with detailed costs for singles or couples, the information for family travel was harder to find.
 Matt and I backpacked (pre-kids) in both Europe and South America and could travel very cheaply.
-With the kids we will need to travel differently, particularly the types of accommodation and activities we choose and the way we travel from place to place.
+With the kids we will need to plan the trip a little differently, particularly the types of accommodation and activities we choose and the way we travel from place to place.